 For the full schedule and classes offered click on the link below.

 St. Francis Retreat Center, 703 East Main Street Dewitt, Michigan

 Click here to

 The Office of Catechesis supports and implements policies for religious education carried out in Catholic schools and parish religious education programs of the Diocese of Lansing.
 It is committed to all catechetical ministries, offered to both adults and students, which have as their goal a deepened faith and a more profound understanding of the person of Christ (Pope John Paul II, Apostolic Exhortation Catechesi Tradendae, 5).

 The aim of catechesis is not simply to instruct, but to form people as Christian disciples and bring them to lifelong communion with Jesus Christ.
-The Diocesan Office of Catechesis accomplishes this mission through efforts in three areas:
+The Diocesan Office of Catechesis accomplishes this mission through efforts in three a

 Forming and supporting more than 3,000 catechetical leaders

 Religious education programs